Bekishe: Kaftan

-The gold and blue striped garments worn by Yerushalmi Haredim such as Toldos Aharon, Toldos Avrohom Yitzchok, Dushinsky, Neturei Karta, Shomer Emunim, Pinsk-Karlin, and many but not all in Breslov and Karlin-Stolin, as well as other non-affiliated Yerushalmi Haredim such as the Perushim are called kaftans.
-Those members of these movements centred in Jerusalem or one of the Jerusalem-affiliated suburbs such as Beitar Illit, Ramat Beit Shemesh or Modi'in Illit wear these gold coats.
-Those who live further away, for example in Bnei Brak, Ashdod or outside of E. Israel, usually wear black bekishes like most other Hasidim, as do some of those who live in Jerusalem.
+The gold and blue striped garments worn by Yerushalmi Haredim including Toldos Aharon, Toldos Avrohom Yitzchok, Dushinsky, Shomrei Emunim, Pinsk-Karlin, and many but not all in Breslov and Karlin-Stolin, as well as non-affiliated Yerushalmi Haredim like the Perushim are called kaftans.
+The members of these movements centered in Jerusalem or one of the Jerusalem-affiliated suburbs like Beitar Illit, Ramat Beit Shemesh, and Modi'in Illit wear these gold coats.
+Those who live further away, for example in Bnei Brak, Ashdod or outside of Eastern Israel, usually wear black bekishes like most other Hasidim, as do some of those who live in Jerusalem.

 The gold kaftan is generally worn after marriage; before marriage, either a black bekishe or weekday-style clothing is worn on days when a bekishe is usually worn.
-Some of those who wear the gold bekishe switch to black on Shabbos afternoon before Mincha; this is seen in, for example, Dushinsky and with many of the Prushim.
+Some of those who wear the gold bekishe switch to black on Shabbat afternoon before Mincha.
+That is seen in Dushinsky and with many of the Prushim.

 Kapoteh

 Married Chabad hasidim wear a long black kapoteh (frock coat) instead of a bekishe.
-The kapoteh or frak, besides its unique waist seam construction, has four buttons in the front (as opposed to six [or eight in Nadvorna - Kretschnef] on the front of a bekishe), as well as slit in the back, which is lacking on the bekishe.
-The kapoteh can be made of either wool or silk.
+The kapoteh or frak, besides its unique waist seam construction, has four buttons in the front (as opposed to six or eight in Nadvorna - Kretschnef, on the front of a bekishe), as well as slit in the back, which is lacking on the bekishe.
+The kapoteh may be made with either wool or silk.
 Although black is the preferred predominant color, other hues can be present, including on the buttonholes.